Intellectual Property in Thailand

 The Fight against Intellectual Property Infringement in Thailand

-Our Thai lawyers often come to the aid of clients that seek protection against unfair endeavors of the competition, while in this country the infringement of these types of laws is considered a criminal offense.
+Our lawyers in Thailand often come to the aid of clients that seek protection against unfair endeavors of the competition, while in this country the infringement of these types of laws is considered a criminal offense.
 In order to avoid unpleasant and dangerous situations, our legal experts invite you to follow these steps:

 • First of all, you have to make sure that the product, service or concept that represents your intellectual property has been registered with the respective department dealing with the protection of intellectual property.